 - Printed activity sheet

 - Pen/pencil and spare paper

 - Buckets or other containers

+- Clear jar to take a closer look at your finds

 - Sturdy footwear

-- 1. Half fill your buckets with seawater.
-Have more than one to keep bad tempered animals apart, and never put fish in a bucket with anemones or jellyfish as these will sting the fish! - 2.
-Carefully lift sea creatures into your containers watch out for spines and pincers!
-Use your worksheet to try and ID some of the creatures you find, ticking off the ones you spot. - 3.
+- 1. Wherever you decide to go rock pooling, there are some rules to follow to avoid causing harm to wildlife and to keep yourself safe at the same time.
+Read our Rock Pooling: Safety and Top Tips page before you go. - 2.
+Half fill your buckets with seawater.
+Have more than one to keep bad tempered animals apart and never put fish in a bucket with anemones or jellyfish as they will sting the fish! - 3.
+Carefully lift sea creatures into your containers - watch out for spines and pincers!
+Use your worksheet to try and ID some of the creatures you find, ticking off the ones you spot. - 4.
 You can use spare blank paper to sketch your finds or take some notes- you could even keep a tally of what you find.
-If you find any creatures and you aren't sure what they are, you can take a picture and try to identify it online afterwards. - 4.
+If you find any creatures and you aren't sure what they are, you can take a picture and try to identify it online afterwards. - 5.
 Make sure to return the animals to where you found them when you've finished and wash your hands afterwards!